Henri Cartier-Bresson and the Discipline of Seeing

 HOW TO IMPROVE COMPOSITION

 Bresson mostly used a Leica and a 50mm lens.
 I think he also used a 35mm lens at some point, but the 50mm was the lens of choice.
-Occasionally, later in the sixties, Bresson shot color for publications when he had little opportunity in the matter, but mostly monochrome.
+Occasionally, later in the sixties, Bresson shot in color for publications when he had little opportunity to do so, but mostly in monochrome.

 I love the 35mm perspective, and it’s my most used lens.
 If you want to improve your composition, apart from studying the master painters and artists the following method.
 Use a prime lens, not a zoom, to learn perspective instinctually.
 A fixed lens will become instinctual as your brain memorizes the angle.
-A zoom lens can be counterintuitive as there are just too many choices!
-A prime lens, on the other hand, generally is sharper, cheaper to purchase, and can let more light in vs a variable zoom aperture.
+A zoom lens can be counterintuitive, with just too many choices!
+A prime lens, on the other hand, is generally sharper, cheaper to purchase, and lets in more light than a variable zoom aperture.
 The fixed perspective makes the images look exciting and dynamic.
 Things shift and open up your mind with the prime lenses.

 In my wedding work, I rarely use long telephotos or huge zooms because it’s intrusive, and I want to blend in as much as possible.
 I do not use flash brackets or use flash at a wedding.
 I don’t have heavy cameras around my neck.
 I have been through the whole gear-purchasing thing, and I’m over it.
 More and more gear doesn’t help you become a better photographer.
 Camera manufacturers, of course, have a different opinion.
 They want your hard-earned cash!
 Education is what will make you a better photographer.

-Bresson just had a Leica and a 50mm most of the time.
+Bresson mostly used a Leica and a 50mm lens.
 How refreshing!

 Learn the craft first.
-Be absorbed in ‘life’ than your gear.
+Be absorbed in ‘life’ rather than your gear.
 See more here

 Henri Cartier-Bresson | Magnum Photos